bigmlcom/flatline/user-manual.md

      (within-percentiles? "age" 0.5 0.95)
 ```

-Related to percentile is `population`, which, given a field identifier
+Related to percentile is `population-fraction`, which, given a field
-and a value, computes the number of instances of this field whose
+identifier and a value, computes the number of instances of this field
-value is less than the given one.
-As with the case of `percentile`,
+whose value is less than the given one.
+As with the case of
-the designated field must be numeric.
+`percentile`, the designated field must be numeric.

 The examples above also show that the parameters you pass to these
 forms need not be constants: they can be read from the input row.